TouchUp-G: Improving Feature Representation through Graph-Centric Finetuning

 An illustrative example is provided in Fig.~\ref{fig:method}.
-Consider a task that requires the prediction of the connection between node 0 and node 1, which may encompass raw features from various modalities such as text, image, or audio.
-We first do a \textsc{TouchUp} on the PMs using $L_{\text{struct}}$.
-The raw features of nodes 0 and 1 are then passed into the \method transformer to obtain the finetuned features.
-The finetuned features can be leveraged by GNNs in any downstream graph applications.
-Note that for link prediction task, edges used for validation and test are not contained in $\matG$ under any circumstance, so validation and test edges are not used for finetuning.
+We note that, for link prediction, edges used for validation and testing are unobserved, and thus are not used for finetuning.

-\paragraph{Non-specific Loss for PMs} For text-rich graphs, Patton deployed masked language modeling and masked node prediction to simultaneously comprehend text semantics and graph structure.
-However, as it hinges on the domain-specific knowledge of text, it only works for text-rich graphs.
-On the contrary, \method does not rely on prior assumptions about the pretrained models or the source of node features.
-It can be readily adapted to any pretrained models from any modality, including language models for text, vision transformers for images, or even audio data.
-In our experiments, we empirically demonstrate that \method operates efficiently on image-rich graphs.
+\textbf{Non-specific Loss for PMs.} Unlike previous works that hinge on the domain-specific knowledge of text~\cite{jin2023patton}, \method does not rely on prior assumptions about the pretrained models or the source of node features.
+It can be readily adapted to any PM from any modality.
+In our experiments, we demonstrate that its effectiveness on both text and image-rich graphs.